FeiXie-Liam/Biblioteca/README.md

 - All the code must be developed using TDD.
 - Biblioteca needs to be a console application.
 Use your own imagination for any UI elements
 - We do not need a database for this release.
+---

+- List Movies - As a customer, I would like to see a list of available movies, so that I can browse for a movie that I might check-out.
+Movies have a name, year, director and movie rating (from 1-10 or unrated).
+- Check-out Movie - As a customer, I would like to check out a movie from the library, so I can enjoy it at home.
+- User Accounts - Login - As a librarian, I want to know who has checked out a book, so that I can hold them accountable for returning it.
+Users must now login using their library number (which is in the format xxx-xxxx) and a password in order to check-out and return books.
+User credentials are predefined, so registering new users is not part of this story.
+- User Accounts - User information - As a customer, I want to be able to see my user information (name, email address and phone number), so that I know that the library can contact me.
+This option should only be available when the customer is logged in and should only display that customer’s information.

 ### Assignment Setup
 - Download and extract the Biblioteca skeleton code.
 - Follow the instructions in the included README file to create your project on GitHub.